 Take the base of your bunch of celery, and put it in a small container filled with about one inch of water.
 Place the container in a bright area out of direct sunlight.

 Watch the Celery Grow

 Your celery should start to sprout in a day or two.
 Change the water every few days, and make sure the dish doesn't dry out.

 If you want your sprouted celery base to grow larger, plant it in a pot.
 First, to prevent soil leakage, cover the drainage holes in the bottom of your pot with a piece of screening or a coffee filter.

 Then, fill your pot with potting soil until it is about two inches below the rim.
 Mix in a slow-release fertilizer, following the label directions.
 Press lightly on the soil to level it, and add water so it becomes damp but not soggy.
 Next, place the bottom of your sprouted celery base on top of the soil.
 Add about another inch of soil, so it completely surrounds the celery base.
 Finally, place the pot in full to partial sunlight, and water often enough to keep the soil damp.
 Watch your celery grow.

 Making Homemade Celery Salt

-If you are using an oven, preheat to 350°.
-Line a baking sheet with parchment paper and lay out your celery leaves in a single layer.
-Cook... for 5-10 minutes or until the leaves are crispy but not browned.
+If you are using an oven, preheat it to 350 degrees Fahrenheit.
+Line a baking sheet with parchment paper, and lay out your celery leaves in a single layer.
+Heat for five to ten minutes or until the leaves are crispy but not browned.
 Once they cool, crumble them and mix them with an equal amount of salt.
 Then store the mixture in an airtight jar.